corn-config/corn/README.md

 ### As a binary

-Corn can be installed as an executable binary to convert files from the `.corn` format into any supported output format.
+You can install the official Corn CLI to convert files from the `.corn` format into any supported output format.
 Currently, these are:

 - JSON